Do you have blockers in your organisation?

 I’m sure you’ll agree that there are times when we all go through a bad patch and need support from our colleagues and superiors, which is why it is crucial to tread lightly and refrain from all-out destruction of the blockers ego.

-The situation can be turned around, but it also relies on the blockers behaviour and acceptance of your input.
+The situation can change, but it also relies on the blockers behaviour and acceptance of your input.

 Increasing communication between yourself, the blocker and members of staff managed by the blocker will help to provide valuable insight to see if changes happen.